 The storage team manages both NAS and SAN.
 In the NAS storage farm, we currently have four Isilon Gen6 clusters totaling 128 nodes and 14 PB, and we have two NetApp clusters totaling 3 PB.
-The candidate is expected to have daily hands-on experience with Isilon systems.
 These systems provide network shares for clinical and research customers within MM.

 The position requires someone who works well without supervision and who proactively anticipates and resolves problems.
 This role is expected to coach and mentor team members, to seek out and implement improved processes and technologies, to establish and document procedures and standards in a consistent manner, and to set an example for others by exceeding customer expectations.